 Wide beam barges are quite numerous on Irish inland waterways.
 The modern wide beam barges are popular as live-aboard and holiday boats, with some excellent new examples to be found along the navigations.
-Some of these were built by commercial boat-building firms, and some were one-off builds by engineers.
+Some of these were built by commercial boatbuilding firms, and some were one-off builds by engineers.
 Many of the craft identified were less than 25 years old, so very few are included as Heritage Boats.
-A total of 31 Barges are included in the survey.
+A total of 71 Barges are included in the surveys.

-4.6 Cots, Currachs, Lighters and Fishing Boats
+4.6 Wooden Boats